nafets227/finance/README.md

 * MAIL_HOSTNAME optionally give the hostname that we report to SMTP server in HELO command.
 Usefule if the SMTP server requires a FQDN.
 Defaults to hostname.
+* DEBUG if set to 1, container will log all bash scripts (set -x)

 ## Advanced features
 fntxt2sql program supports more than mySql targets, have a look into its C